Andrew Glyn

-Hon.
 Andrew John Glyn (30 June 1943 – 22 December 2007) was an English economist, University Lecturer in Economics at the University of Oxford and Fellow and Tutor in Economics in Corpus Christi College.
 A Marxian economist, his research interests focused on issues of unemployment and inequality.

 He was Associate Editor of Oxford Review of Economic Policy.
 He was a consultant for the National Union of Mineworkers (NUM) and for the International Labour Organisation.

 Background

 Glyn was born in Tetsworth, Oxfordshire.
 He was the son of John Glyn, the 6th Baron Wolverton, of the Williams & Glyn's Bank banking dynasty.
 He attended Eton and went on to study economics at Oxford University before becoming a government economist from 1964 to 1966.
 He was appointed to a fellowship in economics at Corpus Christi where he worked for the rest on his life.
 During his time at Oxford he tutored both David and Ed Miliband: Ed Miliband's adviser Stewart Wood has described Glyn as Miliband's biggest intellectual influence.